Human Gaussian Splatting: Real-time Rendering of Animatable Avatars: Method

 At each training step, given an image and its corresponding body pose, we transform the canonical Gaussians from the canonical space to the observation space, render the image and finally optimize parameters from the Gaussians and the MLP with gradient descent.
 We use the SMPL model to initialize the primitives.
 Gaussian centers are set to the vertices positions, from which we can import the skinning weights from the template.
 During training, the set of Gaussians is incrementally densified and pruned, following the heuristics proposed by 3D-GS.
 We describe below the optimization objective of our method, which combines reconstruction and regularization losses.
 As shown in section~\ref{sec:ablations}, regularization plays an important role in guiding our overparametrized model to a solution that generalizes to novel body poses.

-\paragraph{Reconstruction losses} The main training objective of the model is to reconstruct the character in the images.
+\paragraph{Reconstruction losses} The main objective of the model is to reconstruct the training images.
 Using the segmentation mask, we set the background pixels from the ground-truth image in black.
-We use a $L_1$ loss $\mathcal{L}_{L_1} $, a D-SSIM loss $\mathcal{L}_{\text{ssim}}$ and a perceptual loss $\mathcal{L}_{\text{lpips}}$ with VGG weights between rendered and groundtruth images.
+We use a $L_1$ loss $\mathcal{L}_{L_1} $, a D-SSIM~\cite{wang2004image} loss $\mathcal{L}_{\text{ssim}}$ and a perceptual loss~\cite{zhang2018unreasonable} $\mathcal{L}_{\text{lpips}}$ with VGG~\cite{simonyan2014very} weights between rendered and groundtruth images.

 \paragraph{Minimize MLP output:} We want our deformations to rely on LBS as much as possible and expect the MLP to learn only local deformations.
 Thus, we restrict the MLP outputs to be as small as possible.
-We define one regularization term for each output: $\mathcal{L}_{\text{trans}}$ controls the norm of the translation residual, $\mathcal{L}_{\text{rot}}$ pushes the rotation residual close to the identity quaternion $q_{\text{id}}$, and $\mathcal{L}_{\text{amb}}$ guides the ambient occlusion factor to stay close to 1.
+We define one regularization term for each output: $\mathcal{L}_{\text{trans}}$ controls the norm of the translation residual, $\mathcal{L}_{\text{rot}}$ pushes the rotation residual close to the identity quaternion $q_{\text{id}}$, and $\mathcal{L}_{\text{amb}}$ guides the ambient occlusion factor to stay close to 1: